Speak to a memory care specialist. Free 24/7 helpline: (888) 595-9951

 10 Best Memory Care Facilities in Pennsylvania

-Glenside Residence enables older adults to receive memory care in Philadelphia, Pennsylvania.
-It can accommodate no more than 14 adults at a time.
-It includes amenities such as independence-focused care, weight gain and loss management and memory games and other activities and is situated at 2820 North Broad Street, in 19132 zip code area in Philadelphia county.
-Glenside Residence is officially licensed in Pennsylvania to offer memory care, with license number 105940.
+Greenfield Senior Living At Graysonview enables older adults to receive dementia and Alzheimer’s care in Harrisburg, Pennsylvania.
+It can house no more than 96 Dauphin county residents at a time.
+It offers amenities like medication administration and storage, home-like community rooms that promote socialization and aid with dining and meal choices and is situated at 150 Kempton Avenue, in 17111 zip code area inside Dauphin county.
+Greenfield Senior Living At Graysonview is duly licensed in Pennsylvania to offer memory care and assisted living, with license number 331980.

 Watching a family member and loved one dealing with the declining cognitive abilities of dementia symptoms can be very difficult for a family.
 So, the last thing that you might want to think about when having to see this is how much it will cost to get them into facilities that provide memory care.
 However, this is something that you must think about.